y-yawnn/CS100_Javascript/README.md

 #### 🎉 Congratulations!
 You have successfully implemented a dynamic dropdown menu that loads options from an external text file and displays a history of selected options.
 Try experimenting with different text files to see how the dropdown updates!
+---

+### 📚 Example of a Comment Form for Your Web Page
+A comment form allows users to leave comments on your website.
+The form uses JavaScript to capture the user's input, dynamically create HTML elements, and display the comment on the page.
+All data is handled on the client side, so the comments are temporary and will disappear if the page is refreshed.
+This approach is great for learning and practicing JavaScript but isn't suitable for real-world applications where data persistence is needed.